The Children of Lir: A Fascinating Irish Legend

 Goddess Brigit Tuatha de Danann imbolc Celtic Festivals

-The Cycle of Irish Mythology
+The Cycles of Irish Mythology

-These cycles are divided into the following: Mythological cycle, Ulster cycle, Fenian cycle, and King cycle.
-Each cycle happens to induce different types of worlds.
-Consequently, every world has its own characters and stories along with a set of values, morals, and beliefs.
-They are never the same as one another.
-However, interestingly, characters exist in more than one cycle.
+These cycles are divided into the following: mythological cycle, Ulster cycle, Fenian cycle, and King cycle.
+Each cycle induces different types of worlds.
+Consequently, every world has its characters, stories, values, morals, and beliefs.

 Most-Prominent-Gods_Tuatha-de-Danann_Connolly-Cove